 Rules 48.3(b), 55.2(b)

-the language in which the international application was published (in a case where the language in which the international application was filed and the language in which the international search was carried out is not a language of publication; or
+the language in which the international application was published (in a case where the language in which the international application was filed and the language in which the international search was carried out are not languages of publication; or

-Rule 55.2(a) and (a-bis)(b)
+Rule 55.2(a), (a-bis), (b)

 the language of a translation furnished for the purposes of international preliminary examination, provided that that language is a language accepted by the Authority and a language of publication (in a case where neither the language of a translation furnished for the purposes of international search nor the language of publication are languages accepted for the purposes of international preliminary examination).
 This translation must include any element referred to in Article 11(1)(iii)(d) or (e) furnished by the applicant under Rule 20.3(b) or 20.6(a) and any part of the description, claims or drawings furnished by the applicant under Rule 20.5(b) or 20.6(a) which is considered to have been contained in the international application under Rule 20.6(b).

 Where none of the check boxes is marked, the file is forwarded to the examiner as soon as it is determined what is the language in which international preliminary examination will be carried out (and when any required translation of the international application and/or of amendment) has been furnished) and when all other formal and fee matters are resolved.

-Rule 55.2(c), 55.3(b)
+Rule 55.2(c), 55.3(c)

-Where the international preliminary examination is to be carried out on the basis of a translation of the international application and/or of amendments, but the applicant failed to submit them with the demand (including translations of any late filed missing elements or parts of the application - see paragraph (iv)), the International Preliminary Examining Authority invites the applicant (Form PCT/IPEA/443) to submit the missing items within a reasonable time limit fixed in the invitation.
-Whether the sheets containing the translation and/or amendments are submitted with the demand or subsequently, they are marked in accordance with Section 602(a)(i) to (iii) and (b) of the Administrative Instructions before the file is then forwarded to the examiner.
+Where the international preliminary examination is to be carried out on the basis of a translation of the international application and/or of amendments, but the applicant failed to submit them with the demand (including translations of any late filed missing elements or parts of the application - see paragraph 18.07(iv)), the International Preliminary Examining Authority invites the applicant (Form PCT/IPEA/443) to submit the missing items within a reasonable time limit fixed in the invitation.
+The same applies where a letter required under Rule 66.8(a) or Rule 46.5(b) is not provided in the language of the translation of the application.
+Whether the sheets containing the translation and/or amendments are submitted with the demand or subsequently, they are marked in accordance with Section 602(a)(i) to (iii) and (b) of the Administrative Instructions before the file is forwarded to the examiner.
 Furthermore, where a translation filed according to Rule 55.2(a) does not comply with the physical requirements of Rule 11 to an extent necessary for the purposes of international preliminary examination, the International Preliminary Examining Authority will also invite the applicant to provide a correction of that translation.

 Documents, Etc., for the International Preliminary Examining Authority